 Thursdays- 4:00 pm, Saturdays- 11:00 am

 The Youth Bowling Program is designed to teach youth (ages 4 – 19) the fundamentals of bowling while having fun.
 Individual and team tournaments are included in the program at the zone, provincial and national levels.
-A banquet with prizes and trophy presentations is held each year at the completion of the season.
+A banquet with prizes and trophy presentations is held each year after the season.

 Selkirk Bridge Club